QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 We shall compare and utilize two approaches to solving the planning problem

--  Lagrangian
+-  Lagrangian formulation

--  Dynamic Programming
+-  Dynamic programming

 Lagrangian Formulation
 ------------------------